Adaptive Reconstruction of Cluster Halos (ARCH): Integrating Shear and Flexion for Substructure Detection: Methodology

 \subsubsection{Step 3: Candidate Filtering.}

 Candidates that cannot be reasonably detected by the available data are removed, on the grounds that their existence cannot be confidently predicted.
-These include the following criteria: \begin{itemize}[leftmargin=*] \item \textbf{Physical plausibility:} Strength parameters within conservative ranges (e.g.\ $10^{10} \le M_{200} / M_\odot \le 10^{16}$) to exclude noise-dominated or unphysical solutions; \item \textbf{Distance-to-source constraint:} any candidate within $0.5''$ of a background source is removed, to reduce contamination from blends / arclets that evade catalog curation. \item \textbf{Field-of-view constraint:} candidates must lie within the JWST imaging footprint (outside masked regions and detector gaps). \end{itemize}
+These include the following criteria: \begin{itemize}[leftmargin=*] \item \textbf{Physical plausibility:} Strength parameters within conservative ranges (e.g.\ $10^{10} \le M_{200} / M_\odot \le 10^{16}$) to exclude noise-dominated or unphysical solutions; \item \textbf{Distance-to-source constraint:} any candidate within $0.5''$ of a background source is removed, as such configurations would be expected to produce arclets or other strong-lensing features that should already have been excluded by catalog-level quality cuts. \item \textbf{Field-of-view constraint:} candidates are required to lie within a bounded region centered on the field, extending to $\pm 0.5$ times the full field width from the image center, to ensure they are constrained by the available data. \end{itemize}